ryankaplan/hum/docs/latency-correction.md

 - Bar 2: say “one, two, three, four” on the beats.
 - While capturing, the UI shows a live 8-beat indicator (`LISTEN` for bar 1, `SPEAK` for bar 2).
 - Changing microphone replaces the active audio track and clears any existing calibration.
+- The app requests `echoCancellation: false`, `noiseSuppression: false`, and `autoGainControl: false`, but device- or browser-level processing can still shape the recorded speech in some routes.

 Manual alignment + verification UX: